Sea Breeze and Park Factor

 Coexistence with High School Baseball and Scheduling Constraints

 Koshien hosts national high school baseball tournaments each spring and summer, forcing the Tigers into approximately one month of road games known as the 'Death Road.'
 This scheduling disadvantage has been a longstanding challenge, with many seasons seeing performance dips during summer road trips.
 In 2023, Hanshin went 14-10 during the August road stretch, overcoming the disadvantage.
-Recently, Kyocera Dome Osaka has served as an alternate home to reduce the road burden.
+Since the 2010s, Kyocera Dome Osaka has served as an alternate home to reduce the road burden.
 While coexistence with high school baseball enhances Koshien's historical value, it constrains professional operations.
 This unique situation, absent for other teams, significantly influences how the Tigers approach each season.